Matteo Croce personal homepage

 Saving space

-More free space can be gained by running the cleanup tool: configure it once with cleanmgr /sageset:0 and select all the checkboxes then run it every time with cleanmgr /sagerun:0
+More free space can be gained by running the cleanup tool: Configure it once with cleanmgr /sageset:0 and select all the checkboxes.
+Then run it every time with cleanmgr /sagerun:0.

 dism.exe /online /Cleanup-Image /StartComponentCleanup /ResetBase